eu2004/xlsx-database-tool/README.md

-# tabular-data-loader
+# tabular-data-loader (xlsx database tool)
-Tries to be a handy tool for users that use xlsx files, by helping them to access the data from these files in a "sql" manner (the xlsx files are actually treated like database tables).
+Tries to be a handy tool for users that use xlsx files (for the moment), by helping them to access the data from these files in a "sql" manner (the xlsx files are actually treated like database tables).
 The tool contains the following modules:

 1. xlsxdb - module that contains the "core" functionality for loading xlsx files into a database or exporting to sql script files - like a database table export.
 The module can be used in any DI environment such as (Spring, J2EE).
 More info about how this module can be used are the src/test package.